-AFINITOR is contraindicated in patients with hypersensitivity to everolimus, other rapamycin derivatives, or any excipients.
-There have been reports of noninfectious pneumonitis (including some with…
+AFINITOR is contraindicated in patients with clinically significant hypersensitivity to everolimus or other rapamycin derivatives.
+There have been reports of noninfectious pneumonitis (including some…

 Important Safety Information

-AFINITOR® (everolimus) Tablets is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.
+AFINITOR® (everolimus) Tablets is contraindicated in patients with clinically significant hypersensitivity to everolimus or to other rapamycin derivatives.

 Stomatitis: Stomatitis, including mouth ulcers and oral mucositis, has occurred in patients treated with AFINITOR at an incidence ranging from 44% to 78% across the clinical trial experience.
 Grade 3/4 stomatitis was reported in 4% to 9% of patients.
 Stomatitis most often occurs within the first 8 weeks of treatment.
 When starting AFINITOR, initiating dexamethasone alcohol-free oral solution as a swish and spit mouthwash reduces the incidence and severity of stomatitis.
 If stomatitis does occur, mouthwashes and/or other topical treatments are recommended, but alcohol-, hydrogen peroxide-, iodine-, or thyme-containing products should be avoided.
 Antifungal agents should not be used unless fungal infection has been diagnosed.

-Vaccinations: The use of live vaccines and close contact with those who have received live vaccines should be avoided during treatment with AFINITOR.
+Risk of Infection or Reduced Immune Response With Vaccinations: The safety of immunization with live vaccines during AFINITOR therapy has not been studied.
+Due to the potential increased risk of infection, avoid the use of live vaccines and close contact with individuals who have received live vaccines during treatment with AFINITOR.

 Embryo-Fetal Toxicity: Fetal harm can occur if AFINITOR is administered to a pregnant woman.
 Advise pregnant women of the potential risk to a fetus.
 Advise female patients of reproductive potential to avoid becoming pregnant and to use effective contraception during treatment with AFINITOR and for 8 weeks after the last dose.
 Advise male patients with female partners of reproductive potential to use effective contraception during treatment with AFINITOR and for 4 weeks after the last dose.